shafinage/telemedicine-patient-satisfaction-conceptual-study/README.md

 - Providing a foundation for future empirical studies on post-pandemic telemedicine adoption

 ---
-📄 Full paper summary available in `docs/conceptual-paper.pdf`
+📄 Redacted paper available in `docs/conceptual-paper.pdf`

-*This document is shared for portfolio demonstration only.*
+*This repository contains heavily redacted and summarized research materials for portfolio demonstration purposes only.*